Imminent Health Hazard – Voluntary Closure Decision Tree

 Frequently asked questions

-Who should send this alert?
+Who should send this alert and make the closure decision?

-How often should this template be used?
+How often should this decision tree be reviewed or updated?

 Related templates